arangodb/docs/3.11/programs-arangod-options.md

 Usage: `arangod [<options>]`

+To list the commonly used startup options with a description of each option, run the server executable in a command-line with the `--help` (or `-h`) option:

+    arangod --help

+To list **all** available startup options and their descriptions, use:

+    arangod --help-all

-The database directory can be specified as positional (unnamed) first parameter:
+You can specify the database directory for the server as a positional (unnamed)
+parameter:

     arangod /path/to/datadir

-Or explicitly as named parameter:
+You can also be explicit by using a named parameter:

     arangod --database.directory /path/to/datadir

-All other parameters need to be passed as named parameters.
-That is two hyphens followed by the option name, an equals sign or a space and finally the parameter value.
-The value needs to be wrapped in double quote marks if the value contains whitespace.
-Extra whitespace around `=` is allowed:
+All other startup options need to be passed as named parameters, using two hyphens (`--`), followed by the option name, an equals sign (`=`) or a space, and the option value.
+The value needs to be wrapped in double quote marks (`"`) if the value contains whitespace characters.
+Extra whitespace around `=` is
+allowed:

     arangod --database.directory = "/path with spaces/to/datadir"

 See [Configuration](administration-configuration.html)
-if you want to translate startup parameters to configuration files or learn more about startup options in general.
+if you want to translate startup options set  to configuration files and to learn more about startup options in general.

 See
 [Fetch Current Configuration Options](administration-configuration.html#fetch-current-configuration-options)